vpeurala/kafka-scala-example/README.md

 ## Prerequisites

-You need to have Docker Compose and the Kafka CLI tools installed.
+You need to have Docker Compose, OpenSSL and the Kafka CLI tools installed.
 I did this on a Mac, Windows support is not guaranteed.

+Then open a terminal and `cd` to the root of your local clone of this repository to follow along!

 ## Chapter 1: Looking for love online